atishramkhe/razer-blackwidow-disable-macros-linux/README.md

     ```
 - Click Save
 ```
 🔐 You may be prompted for a password on login.
-To suppress this, you can allow passwordless sudo for the script (optional, see below).
+To suppress this, you can allow passwordless sudo for the script.
 ```

 ### 🧪 Troubleshooting